 Constitution Day: The Full U.S. Constitution

-This historic, special display will also include the rarely displayed fifth page of the U.S. Constitution.
+This historic, special display will also include the rarely displayed "fifth page" of the U.S. Constitution.
 This original document outlines a set of instructions to the States on how to implement the Constitution, signed by George Washington as President of the Constitutional Convention.

 The display of the entire U.S. Constitution is part of the National Archives’ celebration of the 250th anniversary of the United States.
 Other upcoming activities at the National Archives include the opening of a new permanent exhibition space, The American Story and Discovery Center, in October 2025.
 The new galleries at the National Archives Museum will be the first and only museum experience in Washington, DC to use artificial intelligence to bring visitors individualized opportunities to explore American history.